 If the market gets crowded, there’s plenty of room down by the Grunewaldsee behind the palace.
 With a glass of ‘Feuerzangenbowle’ (German Fire Punch) in one hand and a Bratwurst in the other, you won’t feel the cold and the views are stunning, especially with sunset over the lake.

-A lakeside stall selling traditional ‘Blaudruck’ (‘blueprint’) dyed cloth products
+A lakeside stall selling traditionally-dyed ‘Blaudruck’ (‘blueprint’) cloth products

 As an extra treat, the Berlin ‘Weihnachstmarkt für Hunde’ (Christmas Market for dogs!) is only a five minute walk from the Jagdschloss at the Forsthaus Paulsborn.
 The Grunewald is a popular destination for dog owners as there are not only miles of walks but in summer dogs are allowed to swim in the Grunewaldsee (see post ‘If you go down in the woods today…’ from 16 August 2014).
 The annual Christmas Market for dogs started in 2012 and has proved a great success.
 It’s worth the entrance fee of €1.80 just to catch the canine festive spirit.